wpheka/wc-moneris-payment-gateway/readme.txt

 = Key Features: =

-* Canadian merchants can process payments in either **Canadian** or **United States** dollars, requiring a merchant account that uses the currency of their choice.
+* API based credit card payment method which allows a user to enter a credit card on the WooCommerce checkout page and capture payment to the Moneris account without leaving the WooCommerce website.
 * Switch between **Sandbox** and **Live** environments.
-* Customers can directly pay with credit card on your website.

 If you enjoyed this plugin then please put a review, that will encourage me to bring some more …